ABOUT JOYFUL CONNECTIONSJoyful Connections has four visitation rooms

 HISTORY OF JOYFUL CONNECTIONS

-The LOC Class of 2017 understood the need and decided to make their class project one that would educate the public on the sometimes precarious and unhealthy position that children are placed in when parents divorce.
+The LOC Class of 2007 understood the need and decided to make their class project one that would educate the public on the sometimes precarious and unhealthy position that children are placed in when parents divorce.
 Their goal was to find a nucleus of concerned citizens that would take up the cause and follow through with opening a supervised visitation and supervised exchange center.
-The result of the project was a non-profit organization dedicated to providing a safe, secure, and home-like environment where children’s visits with a non-custodial parent are supervised and children can visit without fear or threat of violence.
-Joyful Connections also provides services where children can be exchanged for visitation in a supervised setting without witnessing conflict and physical abuse between parents.
-In October 2008, Joyful Connections opened its doors for service, and since that time, the need for service has grown steadily.
+The result of the project was a non-profit organization dedicated to providing a safe, secure, and home-like environment where children’s visits with a non-custodial parent are supervised and children can visit without fear or threat of violence and where children can be exchanged for visitation in a supervised setting without witnessing conflict and physical abuse between parents.
+In October 2008, Joyful Connections opened its doors for service, and since that time, the need for services has grown steadily.